PaulaMihalcea/Neural3DMM_BU3DFE/README.md

 - A `settings` folder has been created in order to contain any number of settings files and allow for an easier setup of the model.

+The following is the original abstract of the project.

 ---